cvburgess/SQLDataSource/README.md

 The default value for cache is `5 seconds`.

-configuration, SQLDataSource falls back to an InMemoryLRUCache like the [RESTDataSource].
+Unless [configured](https://www.apollographql.com/docs/apollo-server/data/data-sources/#using-memcachedredis-as-a-cache-storage-backend), SQLDataSource uses an InMemoryLRUCache like the [RESTDataSource].

 ## SQLDataSource Properties